Carleman-Fourier linearization of nonlinear real dynamical systems with quasi-periodic fields: Classical Carleman Linearization

 where \(\mathbf{x} = [x, x^{2}, \ldots, x^{N}, \ldots]^{\mathsf{T}}\), \(\mathbf{a} = [c_{0}, 0, \ldots, 0, \ldots]^{\mathsf{T}}\), and the state matrix \(\mathbf{A} = [n c_{n'-n+1}]_{n,n'=1}^{\infty}\) is given by

-The classical Carleman linearization can be viewed as an {\bf analogue} of the Maclaurin expansion for analytic functions in the setting of dynamical systems.
+The classical Carleman linearization is based on decoupling the monomials $x^n, n\ge 1$, and it can be viewed as an {\bf analogue} of the Maclaurin expansion for analytic functions in the setting of dynamical systems.
 Since the state matrix $ {\bf A} $ is an unbounded operator on the space of square-summable sequences, we consider the following finite-dimensional dynamical systems of size $ N \ge 1 $,

 with the initial condition $ {\bf x}_N(0)= [x_0, x_0^2, \ldots, x_0^N]^{\mathsf T}$.
 These systems are frequently employed to approximate the infinite-dimensional linear dynamical system in \eqref{Carleman.eq}, where $ {\bf x}_N = [x_{1, N}, \ldots, x_{N, N}]^{\mathsf{T}} $, and the state matrix is the leading $ N \times N $ principal submatrix of $ {\bf A} $.
 Under the assumption in \eqref{Carleman.requirement}, and using the upper-triangular structure of $ {\bf A} $, we follow the argument of \cite{Amini2022} to show that the first component $ x_{1, N} $ of the state vector $ {\bf x}_N $ in \eqref{finitesection.Carleman} provides an exponential approximation to the state $ x $ of the original nonlinear dynamical system \eqref{dynamicsystem.def} over a certain time interval.
 Specifically, there exist $ T^* > 0 $ and absolute constants $ C > 0 $ and $ r_1 \in (0,1) $, independent of $N$, such that